idem-lab/syncomat/README.md

 This workflow extends the [`conmat`](https://github.com/idem-lab/conmat) package to generate synthetic contact matrices for all countries listed in the United Nations' World Population Prospects (2017).

-## Workflow
+## Step-by-step instructions

-This analysis uses a `targets` [workflow](https://books.ropensci.org/targets/).
-This section will explain each target object and therefore explain each part of the analysis.
+This section will explain each target object so you can run the analysis yourself.

+This analysis uses a `targets` workflow.
+Refer to the `targets` [documentation](https://books.ropensci.org/targets/) for more information.

 First we create the age-specific population data we would like to generate synthetic contact matrices for.
 In this instance, we obtain this population data using the `wpp_age()` function from the `socialmixr` package.